yrro/latex-letter/README.md

 To be fair to the `newlfm` class, it _almost_ achieves what I want, but I want the subject after the greeting rather than before it.

+On a Debian system, the `texlive-latex-extra` package should pull in everything needed to generate a pdf, with the `lualatex letter.tex` command.
+[Here's an example of the result](letter.pdf).